 - TXOP Limit (Transmit Opportunity Limit) The maximum time an AC transmit queue has access to the wireless medium.
 When an AC queue is granted a transmit opportunity, it can transmit data for a time up to the TXOP Limit.
 This data bursting greatly improves the efficiency for high datarate traffic.
 Specify a value in the range 0-8192 microseconds. - Beacon Interval The rate at which beacon signals are transmitted from the access point.
 The beacon signals allow wireless clients to maintain contact with the access point.
 They also carry power-management and other information.
 (Range: 100-1024 TUs; Default: 100 TUs) - Bandsteering When enabled, clients that support 2.4 GHz and 5 GHz are first connected to the 5 GHz radio.
 This feature helps balance the client load over the two radio bands.
 Note that both radios must have configured SSIDs and security settings that match for this feature to fully operate.
 (Default: Off) - Airtime Fairness Enabling this feature improves the overall performance of the wireless network.
-(Default: Disabled) - Minimum signal allowed Only allows clients to connect to the radio interface if their signal strength (SNR) is equal or greater than the specified value.
-Setting the value to zero disables this feature.
-(Range: 0-99; Default: 30) - BSS coloring In 802.11ax (Wi-Fi 6) mode, BSS coloring allows nearby APs operating at the same frequency to identify traffic belonging to their own Basic Service Set (BSS).
+(Default: Disabled) - Minimum signal allowed Only allows clients to connect to the radio interface if their signal strength (RSSI) is equal or greater than the specified value.
+Setting the value to -100 disables this feature.
+Clients already connected are checked periodically.
+(Range: -1 to -100; Default: -70) - This forces clients to associate with an AP that has a better signal strength (also called assisted roaming).
+Suggested value is -70 to -80 depending on access point density and coverage. - BSS coloring In 802.11ax (Wi-Fi 6) mode, BSS coloring allows nearby APs operating at the same frequency to identify traffic belonging to their own Basic Service Set (BSS).
 The BSS coloring enables Wi-Fi 6 networks to operate more efficiently in high-density environments where neighboring AP and client transmissions overlap.
 Assign a color value (a number from 1 to 63) to identify the radio BSS, or enter value 64 to allow the AP to randomly select a color value.
 (Range: 1-63, 64 random; Default: 64) - Interference Detection When the utilization in current channel reaches the configured threshold (as a percentage), the AP switches to a different channel.
 (Range: 0 100%; Default: 0, disabled) - OFDMA The 802.11ax (Wi-Fi 6) mode supports Orthogonal Frequency Division Multiple Access (OFDMA) and this cannot be disabled. - Target Wake Time In 802.11ax (Wi-Fi 6) mode, the AP can allow clients to request a specific Target-Wakeup Time (TWT) to transmit or receive frames, rather than rely on periodic beacons.
 This feature enables client devices to have much longer sleep states and results in significant power savings.
 In addition, the AP can control and schedule client TWTs to both manage contention in the network and accommodate delay-sensitive traffic.
-(Default: Disabled) - Multicast/Broadcast Rate Allows a limit to be placed on the wireless bandwidth consumed by multicast and broadcast packets.
+(Default: Disabled)

-- Radio 5 Ghz Options: 6M, 9M, 12M, 18M, 24M, 36M, 48M, 54M; Default: 6M - Radio 2.4 Ghz Options: 5.5M, 6M, 9M, 11M, 12M, 18M, 24M, 36M, 48M, 54M; Default: 5.5M
+- Broadcast Rate Allows a limit to be placed on the wireless bandwidth consumed by broadcast packets. - Radio 5 Ghz Options: 6M, 9M, 12M, 18M, 24M, 36M, 48M, 54M; Default: 6M - Radio 2.4 Ghz Options: 5.5M, 6M, 9M, 11M, 12M, 18M, 24M, 36M, 48M, 54M; Default: 5.5M - RF Isolation When enabled, clients are isolated between different radio cards.